gromann/gridsome-forestry-starter/projects/deploy-your-vue-project-to-netlify.md

   a static app to Netlify.
 We will set up continuous integration (CI) to deploy your vue.Js app to Netlify.
 I will go through the main interface, register and set up a custom domain, and secure everything with HTTPS.
 This whole process took me less than an hour!
-So I really think you can save you some time by following this guide!
+So I really think you can save yourself some time by following this guide!

 ---
 In this Post i will guide you through the steps i took when deploying an project to Netlify.